Dr. Feelgood (Cool James and Black Teacher song)

-"Dr. Feelgood" is a 1994 single by Swedish Eurodance band Cool James & Black Teacher.
-It was released as the lead single from their only album, Zooming You (1994).
+"Dr. Feelgood" is a song by Swedish Eurodance group Cool James & Black Teacher.
+It was released in 1994 as the lead single from their second album, Zooming You (1994).
 The song features vocals by singer Anne Haavisto and was a huge hit in Sweden, peaking at number two on the Swedish singles chart.
 It became the 21st bestselling single of 1994 there.

 Critical reception

 Pan-European magazine Music & Media commented, "Down at the doctors teenagers get cured with a dose of Euro dance that isn't that much different from the recipe as served by fellow countryman Dr. Alban."